cpske/ISP/feedback/projects.md

 DEBUG = config('DEBUG', default=True)
 ```

-You should add `ALLOWED_HOSTS` to the external config, and restrict it
+You should add `ALLOWED_HOSTS` to the external config so you can use
+different values for development and production.
+Restrict ALLOWED\_HOSTS
-when in a development environment.
+in a development environment.
 You should be careful that `DEBUG`
 is False on a deployed server, since `DEBUG=True` can be used to discover
 environment variables (your secrets).